 How to get started: Social media management jobs come in numerous forms, and responsibilities aren’t always clear, as social media is a relatively new field.
 Complicating things is the choice between joining a company in-house or working in a freelance capacity.
 Our article on the best social media jobs breaks down the various job titles you’ll encounter, the tasks each one is responsible for, and how to find these jobs.

-Survey sites will pay you to answer questions about almost anything, from your morning routine to your favorite genre of book.
-These sites then pass your answers on to companies, who use the data to make marketing and product decisions.
+Survey sites will pay you to answer questions about almost anything, from your morning routine to your favorite book genre.
+These sites then pass your answers on to companies that use the data to make marketing and product decisions.

 How much you can earn: Earnings depend on the survey site, as well as the length of each survey.
 No matter the survey site, though, you won’t make a lot.
 Surveys exist to give you a bit of fun money, not a significant stream of extra income.

 However, transcription has a low earnings ceiling, and it’s not the most exciting work.
 Also, you likely won’t be able to access live transcription work unless you can type at least 70 words per minute.
 Keeping up is hard during live transcription gigs, as the average person speaks at 120 to 150 WPM.

-How much you can earn: Pay depends on the field you choose and the company through which you work, but you can expect around $15 per hour to start.
+How much you can earn: Pay depends on the field you choose and the company you work with, but you can expect around $15 per hour to start.
 Rates increase as you gain experience and increase your typing speed.
 Check out our list of the best transcription jobs for beginners to learn more.

 Foreign language skills are invaluable in our globalized economy.
 If you’re fluent in two languages, you can work as a translator.
 Spanish, Arabic and Russian are the most in-demand languages, but there’s no shortage of jobs for many others.

 How to get started: Fiverr is an excellent place to land your first few translation clients.
 Check out the current side gigs being offered to get a sense of what kind of work you can do (and how much you can charge).
 FlexJobs is aimed primarily at people looking for part-time or full-time remote employment, but it also has freelance postings.

 Video is one of the internet’s most popular forms of content, becoming more favored with each passing day.
 As a video editor, you might work on films, explainer videos, YouTube channels and more.